geoserver/geoserver-history/doc/developer/source/policies/community-process.rst

 The short term road map is the most important part of the overall road map as it pertains specifically to what is going to be released in the near future.
-This road map is updated on a weekly basis based on a detailed :ref:`procedure <>`.
+This road map is updated on a weekly basis.

 Items on the short term road map are described in JIRA as new features, improvements, or high priority bug fixes.